sendaifun/fraction/FLOW.md

-# SolSplits - Project Flow Documentation
+# Fraction - Project Flow Documentation

 ## 🔄 Complete System Flow Overview

-This document outlines the complete flow of the SolSplits system, from initial setup to final fund distribution and withdrawal.
+This document outlines the complete flow of the Fraction system, from initial setup to final fund distribution and withdrawal.

 ## 📋 Flow Summary